-^{}The aggregate amount of all repos across all counterparties (regardless of the rating on the counterparty) with maturities of more than five business days is limited to 10% of a fund's total assets and is counted toward the 10% maximum for limited liquidity/illiquid investments.
+\The aggregate amount of all repos across all counterparties (regardless of the rating on the counterparty) with maturities of more than five business days is limited to 10% of a fund's total assets and is counted toward the 10% maximum for limited liquidity/illiquid investments.
 Maximum aggregate exposure includes both collateralized and uncollateralized exposures.
-For example, if a fund invests 5% in commercial paper with an 'A-1' rated bank, the maximum exposure to an overnight collateralized repurchase agreement with that same bank would be 20%.
+For example, if a fund invests 5% in commercial paper with an 'A-1' rated bank, the maximum exposure to an overnight collateralized repurchase agreement with that same bank would be 20%. \\For counterparties not rated by S&P Global Ratings, the limits stated above are reduced by one-half.
+For example, for the first row, maximum overnight (1 business day), the maximum exposure would be 25% instead of 50% for repurchase agreements whose rating is from another CRA and comparable (equivalent) to 'A-1+'.
+In addition, this only applies when the collateral reflects overcollateralization as described in these criteria.
+Collateralization of 100% or less is not sufficient to qualify for the exposure limits in this table.
+This limit is a subset of the row 6 aggregate in tables 1 and 2.

-130. In the event a counterparty defaults, nontraditional repos may be subject to greater liquidity and market risks than traditional repos.
+135. In the event a counterparty defaults, nontraditional repos may be subject to greater liquidity and market risks than traditional repos.
 The portion of nontraditional repos with any single 'A-1+' or 'A-1' counterparty (or broker/dealer) in excess of 5% of total fund assets is a "higher-risk investment."
-Nontraditional repos with 'A-2' counterparties are
+Nontraditional repos with 'A-2' counterparties are "higher-risk investments."

-"higher-risk investments."

-- 131. For purposes of evaluating counterparty exposure, repos collateralized by nontraditional collateral held by U.S.-domiciled funds that meet the following conditions (i) and (ii) are traditional repos: - (i) The fund's repos fall within the definition of a repurchase agreement under the Bankruptcy Code, or there is a legal opinion satisfactory to S&P Global Ratings stating that: - The fund meets the definition of either a financial institution or financial participant, or otherwise qualifies as an entity entitled to benefit from special protections under the local/prevailing Bankruptcy Code with respect to securities contracts; and - The fund's repos qualify as "securities contracts" as defined in the local/prevailing Bankruptcy Code. - (ii) If the repos are with financial institutions subject to the U.S. Federal Deposit Insurance Act (FDIA), the fund sponsor must provide assurances that the repos satisfy the definitions of "qualified financial contract" under the FDIA in addition to the definitions of either a repurchase agreement or a securities contract as the case may be. - 132.
-In the U.S., traditional repos and any nontraditional repos that meet the conditions outlined above are qualifying repos because they receive special treatment under the U.S. Bankruptcy Code.
+136. For purposes of evaluating counterparty exposure, repos collateralized by nontraditional collateral held by U.S.-domiciled funds that meet the following conditions (i) and (ii) are traditional repos:

+(i) The fund's repos fall within the definition of a repurchase agreement under the Bankruptcy Code, or there is a legal opinion satisfactory to S&P Global Ratings stating that:

+- The fund meets the definition of either a financial institution or financial participant, or otherwise qualifies as an entity entitled to benefit from special protections under the local/prevailing Bankruptcy Code with respect to securities contracts; and - The fund's repos qualify as "securities contracts" as defined in the local/prevailing Bankruptcy Code.

+(ii) If the repos are with financial institutions subject to the U.S. Federal Deposit Insurance Act (FDIA), the fund sponsor must provide assurances that the repos satisfy the definitions of "qualified financial contract" under the FDIA in addition to the definitions of either a repurchase agreement or a securities contract as the case may be.

+137. In the U.S., traditional repos and any nontraditional repos that meet the conditions outlined above are qualifying repos because they receive special treatment under the U.S. Bankruptcy Code.
 The diversification criteria outlined in table 12 apply to qualifying repos.
-Nontraditional repos that do not meet the conditions outlined above are nonqualifying repos and are subject to the same diversification limits as other investments (i.e., 5% per repo counterparty). - 133.
-For purposes of evaluating counterparty exposure, repurchase agreements collateralized by sovereign government bonds rated 'AA-' or higher are traditional or qualifying repos for funds domiciled or registered outside the U.S. Repurchase agreements collateralized by all other investments are nontraditional or nonqualifying repos. - 134.
-Chart 5 summarizes the maximum levels of repo exposure by counterparty.
+Nontraditional repos that do not meet the conditions outlined above are nonqualifying repos and are subject to the same diversification limits as other investments (i.e., 5% per repo counterparty).

+138. For purposes of evaluating counterparty exposure, repurchase agreements collateralized by sovereign government bonds rated 'AA-' or higher are traditional or qualifying repos for funds domiciled or registered outside the U.S. Repurchase agreements collateralized by all other investments are nontraditional or nonqualifying repos.

+139. Chart 5 summarizes the maximum levels of repo exposure by counterparty.